JacobYoung115/RadarAssignment/README.md

 ```
 git clone https://github.com/JacobYoung115/RadarAssignment.git
 ```

-Unzip the downloaded folder then navigate to it.
+Navigate to the downloaded folder.
 ```
-cd RadarAssignment
+cd RadarAssignment/
 ```

 Run the program using: